oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * SHOULD respond with the 501 status code
     * SHOULD respond with ‘target not supported’ in the status text
     * MAY respond with the 500 status code
-* MUST respond with response code 200 upon successful parsing of the ‘delete slpf:rule_number’ Command and subsequent removal of the corresponding rule
+* MUST respond with Response code 200 upon successful parsing of the ‘delete slpf:rule_number’ Command and subsequent removal of the corresponding rule
 * upon successful parsing but failure to remove the corresponding rule:
     * MUST NOT respond with OK/200
-    * MUST respond with response code 500
+    * MUST respond with Response code 500
     * SHOULD respond with ‘firewall rule not removed or updated’ in the status text

 Refer to Annex C for sample Commands.